kermitt2/delft/Readme.md

 # DeLFT

-__Work in progress !__
+__Work in continuous progress !__

 __DeLFT__ (**De**ep **L**earning **F**ramework for **T**ext) is a Keras and TensorFlow framework for text processing, covering sequence labelling (e.g. named entity tagging, information extraction) and text classification (e.g. comment classification).
 This library re-implements standard state-of-the-art Deep Learning architectures relevant to text processing.
+We are focusing on sequence labelling/information extraction and text classification tasks, which are our main applications, and not on text understanding and machine translation which are the object of already many other Open Source frameworks.

-From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment (with all the known limitations of Python of course for this purpose).
+From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment.
 The benefits of DeLFT are:

-* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) contextualised embeddings and [BERT](https://github.com/google-research/bert) transformer architecture, which can all be used within the same environment.
+* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of [ELMo](https://allennlp.org/elmo) contextualised embeddings and [BERT](https://github.com/google-research/bert) transformer architecture, which can all be used within the same environment.
 For instance, this allows to reproduce under similar conditions the performance of all recent NER systems, and even improve most of them.

+* Implement generic support of features.
+Most of the actual text to process in real world is not simple text as considered by existing Deep Learning works in NLP, but rich text where tokens are associated to layout information (font. style, etc.), positions in structured documents, and possibly other lexical or symbolic contextual information.

-* Reduce model size, in particular by removing word embeddings from them.
+* Reduce model size for the RNN models, in particular by removing word embeddings from them.
 For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB, except for Ontonotes 5.0 NER model which is 4.7 MB.

 * Use dynamic data generator so that the training data do not need to stand completely in memory.